pjn51/brainweb-2/Literature & Reference/What is Historical Materialism (2016).md

 Once the productive forces are freed from the straitjacket of capitalism, we can expect a monumental shift in the standards of living of global society.

 In a certain sense, socialism is symmetrical with the hunter-gatherer way of life, but on a vastly higher technological level.
-On the basis of a planned economy and democratic control of all capital, we will no longer have need for the exploitation that capitalism and the previous modes of production required.
+On the basis of a [[economic planning|planned economy]] and democratic control of all capital, we will no longer have need for the exploitation that capitalism and the previous modes of production required.